Azure-Samples/functions-python-ldamodeling/README.md

 ### Steps

-- Click Deploy to Azure Button to deploy resources
+- **Skip this step for now..Does not work with private repo.
+Try alternate method with AZ CLI below** Click Deploy to Azure Button to deploy resources

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)